justinmahar/gatsby-starter-mdx-launchpad/README.md

 Just add your renderers for `p`, `h1`, `h2`, etc, to the `components` object in `src/components/content/MdxNodeRenderer.tsx` to customize the rendering for the tags you desire.

 For convenience, this file already has commented out renderers for all supported tags.
 Just uncomment and away you go.

+#### Adding Component Short Codes

+MDX also supports [short codes](https://mdxjs.com/blog/shortcodes).
+These allow you to use React components in your MDX without having to import them.

+For instance, you may want to add short codes to easily support YouTube and Twitter embeds in your content.

+Add your short codes to the `shortCodes` object in `MdxNodeRenderer.tsx`, and see the docs on [short codes](https://mdxjs.com/blog/shortcodes) for some examples.

 ## MDX Page Template